 Bell & Bird Diamond Horseshoe Bracelet

-Inspired by our love of horses and similar Victorian era bracelets we have encountered over the years, we have created a modern interpretation of this classic motif.
+Inspired by our love of horses and Victorian-era bracelets we have encountered over the years, we have created a modern interpretation of this classic motif.
 The bracelet is hand-fabricated from solid 18k gold and is notably heavy.
-7 brilliant cut diamonds are set into the face.
-Designed to fit comfortably snugly to the wrist.
+A lucky seven brilliant-cut diamonds are set into the face.

-Handmade in our Texas workshop, this ring is in our custom blend of 18K rose gold.
-A more subdued, darker tone than commercially available rose gold.
-We call this color "old gold" and created the alloy in the spirit of the many 19th century rings we have handled.
+Handmade in our Texas workshop, the bracelet is made in our custom blend of 18K rose gold, a more subdued, darker tone than commercially available rose gold.
+We call this color "old gold" and created the alloy in the spirit of the many 19th-century rings we have handled.

 Inner circumference measures approximately 6" and it hinged with a gold safety chain.
-This bracelet can fit a small - medium sized wrist.
+This bracelet can fit a small sized wrist.
 Measures 1/2" in depth.